mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 purposes of compatibility.
 Since many multihomed nodes are connected to the Internet through access paths with widely different properties with respect to bandwidth, latency and cost, adding explicit path control to MPTCP's API would be useful in many situations.
-Applications also need control over cooperation with path elements via mechanisms such as that proposed by the Path Layer UDP Substrate (PLUS) effort (see {{I-D.trammell-plus-statefulness}} and
-{{I-D.trammell-plus-abstract-mech}}).

 Another trend straining the traditional layering of the transport stack associated with the SOCK_STREAM interface is the widespread interest in